 You can use a toothbrush with a bamboo handle the same way you would use a plastic toothbrush and should keep the same considerations in mind.
 When choosing your toothbrush, pay close attention to the size of the head, the shape of the handle and the type of bristles.
 Ideally, you'll want to choose a brush with soft bristles and with a brush head that fits comfortably in your mouth.
 The handle should be easy to hold.

 It's a good idea to replace bamboo toothbrushes as often as you would any other type of toothbrush.
-The American Dental Association recommends getting a new toothbrush every three to four months, or once there is visible fraying or damage to the bristles.
+SingHealth recommends changing a new toothbrush every three months or earlier if the bristles are frayed.
 Swapping your old toothbrush for a new one will help keep your teeth as clean as possible.

 If you have questions about switching to a bamboo toothbrush, talk to your dentist.
 They can help you choose the toothbrush that's best for you and make other recommendations that will keep your mouth healthy while looking out for the planet.